Free Case Evaluation 1-800-909-7754

 There are multiple ways to get your documentation.

-Obtaining Your Letter Online
+How to Download Your Letter Online from MySSA

 Obtaining your benefit verification letter online through your “my Social Security” account is quick and straightforward.
 Once your account is established, the process is user-friendly.